How can you overcome ageism in job interviews?

 By anticipating these challenges and highlighting how you’re addressed similar issues in the past, you’ll present yourself as a solutions focused, action oriented player.

-Manage your image – in interviews first impressions count
+Manage your image – in job interviews first impressions count

 Harvey Coleman in “Empowering Yourself.
 The Organisational Game Revealed.” attributes 30% of career success to image, so it’s worth paying attention to.
 Ask yourself what your clothes and body language are saying about you.
 If you’re not sure, ask a friend to give you honest feedback.